Designed core gameplay mechanics, game flow and user experience

 Working alongside the Lead Tech to design and develop a custom car physics system independent of Unreal’s Advanced Vehicle template

-Oversee and guide a team of junior designers in designing and scripting new mechanics and UI for the game
+Oversee and assist a team of junior designers in designing and scripting new mechanics and UI for the game

 Set out level design guidelines for junior design team, including forethought into racing lines/critical path design and bread crumbing through the use of pickups